List of mountains of the Alleghenies

-This list of ridges and summits of the Allegheny Mountains identifies geographic elevations for about 500 mi from north central Pennsylvania, through eastern West Virginia and western Maryland, to western Virginia in the USA.
+This list of ridges and summits of the Allegheny Mountains identifies geographic elevations for about 500 mi from north central Pennsylvania, through eastern West Virginia and western Maryland, to western Virginia in the United States.

 The range of the Allegheny Mountains is part of the Ridge-and-Valley Appalachians, a physiographic region of the much larger Appalachian Mountain Range.

 From northeast to southwest, with ridges and summits of the Eastern Continental Divide in italics: